basamakis/Hotels-Reservation-Database/PythonProject/README.txt

 the arguments of the database connection command with the ones you created.
-2 - Be careful with the dates the program only support dates with the format 'yyyy-mm-dd' 3 - Try not to use many characters in each entry and for ID Number in registration use 8 characters exactly 4 - Keep in mind that there are not many data in the databse so before you start searching check its contents
+2 - Be careful with the dates the program only support dates with the format 'yyyy-mm-dd' 3 - Try not to use many characters in each entry and for ID Number in registration use 8 characters exactly 4 - Keep in mind that there are not many data in the database so before you start searching check its contents

 ________Features_____________________